VzBoT3D/docs/docs/vz235_alu/z_assembly_bed/bed_assembly.md

 ### Step 1

 Mount the LMK10LUU using the M4 10mm hardware to the bed frame.
-Then mount the Oldham couplers with the leadscrew nuts together with M3 10mm and the M3 nut and mount that assembly to the bed frame using M3 hardware.<br>
+Then mount the Oldham couplers with the leadscrew nuts together with M3 10mm and the M3 nut and mount that assembly to the bed frame using M3 hardware.<br/>
 Afterwards place the bed assembly in the rods and the leadscrew.

 ![Bed mount](../../assets/images/manual/vz235_alu/z_assembly/bed_assembly/mount.png)